JiviGHUB/JiviGHUB/README.md

 - 👋 Hi, I’m Jivi

-🦾Master Coder of LogiPRO app 🦾
+Master Coder of LogiPRO app 🦾
 -
 👀 I’m interested in ... building apps and programs
 -